Frosty Beedle

 Martin "Frosty" Beedle (born 18 September 1961) is a British musician who plays, produces and composes music.
 He plays drums, percussion, programs keyboard parts using high quality plugins and sings all types of genres.
 He plays various styles of music covering many genres including jazz, jazz fusion, rock, pop, blues, R&B and Orchestral.
 He was the original drummer of Cutting Crew, remaining with them during their most successful period.
-He has also played in numerous West End musicals, as has been the principal drummer for Mamma Mia! since it opened in 1999.
+He has also played in numerous West End musicals, and has been the principal drummer for Mamma Mia! since it opened in 1999.

 He has played, recorded and toured with Boy George, Sinead O Connor, Midge Ure, Zucchero, Jason Donovan, Kiki Dee, Sarah Brightman, Jimmy Somerville, Gloria Gaynor, Clannad, Harold Melvin, Kim Wilde, ABC, and Steve Coogan to name a few and was an original member and co-producer of the progressive rock band Lifesigns.
-He has also been playing with friends in a group called The Two Pianos a rock and roll band for four years.
+He has also been playing with friends in a group called The Two Pianos, a rock and roll band, for four years.

 He has been and is touring worldwide with Queen Symphonic / the Queen Rock and Symphonic show which features international singers, a rock band and symphony orchestra.
 Their last tour before COVID-19 saw them playing in Japan with the Tokyo Philharmonic Orchestra at the beginning of 2020.
 Touring and west end shows being postponed he is currently working on his first solo album and has been collaborating with a number of musicians on individual projects and writing of music.